I LOVE small groups.

 Chapter 1 begins with the story of Bob and Karen Johnson apparently living the American suburban dream with their two children, their four-bedroom home, two-car garage, and in-ground swimming pool.
 By Chapter 11, they have grown significantly in turning their focus away from consuming things and toward connecting with their neighbours.

 I appreciate the story format and practical examples.
 I appreciate the author’s attempt to address the individualism, isolation, and consumerism of suburban living.
 But I also find the overall approach of the book rather narrow.
 So for example in Chapter 1 describing the Johnsons, it’s noted that others are “less fortunate”(19), a problematic choice of words that fails to recognize any social or systemic issues.
-In their journey from Chapter 1 to Chapter 11, we are told “The Johnsons had made a colossal decision to trade their goal of accumulation for conversation, exchange doing for being, and swap success for faithfulness.”(149) Those are all positive changes, yet still largely individual and isolated ones.
+In their journey from Chapter 1 to Chapter 11, we are told “The Johnsons had made a colossal decision to trade their goal of accumulation for conversation, exchange doing for being, and swap success for faithfulness.”(149) Those sound like positive changes, yet still largely individual and isolated ones.

 I appreciate the author’s honesty about his own experience and what he’s learned.
 “Realize that biblical community is a way of life, not a program” (164).
 “Teach a theology of biblical community” (165).
 Realize that there is no quick fix and that building community takes time (168-169).
 While these are not exactly new ideas, they are good reminders and good encouragement.